OntimizeWeb/docs/_o_components/35-o-table.component.md

 ![Context menu group by column]({{ "/images/components/tabla/group-by-column-context-menu.gif" | absolute_url }}){: .comp-example-img}

-You can modify the aggregation function or collapse/expand all grouped rows if you right-click on the *grouped row*.
+You can collapse/expand all grouped rows if you right-click on the *grouped row*.

 ![Context menu in grouped row]({{ "/images/components/tabla/table-grouping-change-function-aggregate.gif" | absolute_url }}){: .comp-example-img}